10 Tips To Pick A Middle Name For Your Baby

 3. Maintaining family heritage: This concept is most applicable when the parents belong to different cultures or nationalities.
 You can pick a name of each culture and use one of them as a middle name.
 Heidi Klum, German-American model and actress has a child named Leni Olumi Klum with her husband Seal.
 Leni is a German name honoring Heidi’s heritage, while Olumi has possible Yoruba origins from Seal’s culture.

 4. Making the first name unique: If the first name is quite common, you can use the middle name as an identifier.
-The best example of this is if the child’s first name is Peter, you can use Parker as a middle name.
+The best example of this is if the child’s first name is Peter, Parker can be a cool middle name for boys to use along with it.

 5. Personal meaning: From the place where you first met your partner to a special moment in history, a middle name with a personal meaning can have infinite choices.